 The chief role of bouncers and doormen is making sure people are safe while they enjoy themselves.

-Even so, they will encounter stressful situations.
+Even so, they will encounter stressful and hostile situations.
 Such is the nature of the beast!
-So can a club bouncer punch you or detain you?
+So can a club bouncer punch you and can bouncers detain you in UK?

 Some reports seem to contradict the legal powers of bouncers.
 We based this list of bouncer laws and regulations on expert advice and guidance.